haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ## bufferPokemon
 bufferPokemon `buffer` `species`

-  `buffer` from 3
+  `buffer` from bufferNames

   `species` from data.pokemon.names
 ```
-  # species can be a literal or variable.
+  # Species can be a literal or variable.
 Store the name in the given buffer
 ```

 ## bufferstd
 bufferstd `buffer` `index`

-  `buffer` from 3
+  `buffer` from bufferNames

   `index` is a number.
 ```